CESNET/du-docs/docs/operators/minio.md

 ## Minio Console Access (Tenant Administration)
 You can access `myminio-console` service that is automatically created from other Pods in the Kubernetes cluster.
 That service works like a DNS name so you can use it as an endpoint for another applications within the Kubernetes cluster.
 If exposure to another namespace is required, use the full name - e.g. `myminio-console.[namespace].svc.cluster.local`.
 To access the Minio console from the internet you need to configure the ingress rule.
 There you can define a custom hostname.
 You can download the [ingress example](minio-minimal-console-ingress.yaml).
 Adding this ingress rule will generate the appropriate secret (certificate) for your hostname and bind to `myminio-console` service within Kubernetes.
-There You must change `host` property in `rules` section to your own and consequently also the properties in `tls` section.
-For `secretName` use the hostname where you replace dots with dashes and append `-tls`, i.e. *myminio-console-dyn-cloud-e-infra-cz-tls*.
+There You must change `host` property in `rules` section to your own and consequently also the properties in `tls` section. **You must** change the DNS name in the ingress rule, i.e. "[myminio-console]" string to your own.
+For `secretName` use the hostname where you replace dots with dashes and append `-tls`, i.e. *[myminio-console]-dyn-cloud-e-infra-cz-tls*.
 This secret will be generated automatically **DO NOT** generate it in advance or **DO NOT** use any existing.
 You can fully rely on Let's Encrypt service to obtain the correct secret (certificate).
 You can check the port number of `myminio-console` service by running the command `kubectl -n [namespace] get svc`, default `myminio-console` service port is 9443.

 ```yaml
 apiVersion: networking.k8s.io/v1